montrealrobotics/diffcvgp/index.md

 layout: home
 ---

-> _With four parameters I can fit an elephant, and with five I can make him wiggle his trunk._ --- John Von Neumann
+> _With four parameters I can fit an elephant, and with five I can make it wiggle its trunk._ --- John Von Neumann (abridged)

 ### Differentiable vision, graphics, and physics applied to machine learning